allvar/Price-api/README.md

 	"toPointId": "ABC124",
 	"comment": "Lorem ipsum", /* When comment is present the request will be async */ "redundancy": {
 		"type": "Full", /* 'NoReduncancy', 'Normal'.
-(Full redundancy not availible from Stokab-api.) */ "toPointId": "CBA123"
+(Full redundancy not availible from price-api.) */ "toPointId": "CBA123"
 	},
 	"customerType": "Commercial", /* "e.g. 'Commercial', 'Residential'" */